Eschatologue/CM_wiki/docs/class/paladin/blade.md

 **Blindsight**{.inl} You have Blindsight equals to your Aura of Protection's range.

-**Counterstrike**{.inl} When a creature you can see hits you with a Melee attack, you can make an **:rsc-r: Opportunity Attack**{ .rsc } against it.
+**Counterstrike**{.inl} When a creature you can see hits you with a Melee attack, you can make an **:rsc-r: Opportunity Attack**{.rsc} against it.

 ### Level 20: Warrior of Legend

-As **:rsc-b: Bonus Action**{ .rsc }, you can enter a battle trance that enhances your combat skills to legendary levels, granting the benefits below for 1 minute, until you end them (no action required).
+As **:rsc-b: Bonus Action**{.rsc}, you can enter a battle trance that enhances your combat skills to legendary levels, granting the benefits below for 1 minute, until you end them (no action required).
 Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 **Free Manoeuvre**{.inl} Once per turn, when you use a Manoeuvre, you can roll a :die-d6: d6 and use the number rolled instead of expending a Superiority Die.